AksanDotDev/discord.py_workshop/part_2.md

 # 2.1 Making a Cog

-So, now we make a new file where we are going to keep our new `Cog` that we will make.
+So, now we make a new file where we are going to keep our new `Cog` that we will make, I've called mine `jokes_cog.py` but you can change it here and throughout if you want.
 Same imports as before.

 ```Python